Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Not exactly.
-The Paycheck Protection Program is a new federal loan program established by the CARES Act.
-Your business can apply for forgiveness on the first eight or 24 weeks of documented overhead expenses.
-If that doesn’t cover your full balance, you have to pay off the pay off the rest of the loan at a low 1% interest rate.
+Sort of.
+The Paycheck Protection Program is technically a loan, but our business can apply for up to 100% forgiveness based on how you spend the funds.
+If your business uses the loan on an ineligible expense, you have to pay off the pay off the remaining balance at a low 1% interest rate.

 Private grants for businesses affected by COVID-19